Patrick3131/Tentacles/README.md

 - trigger, activity triggering the event, specified by the app
 - category - value: **domainActivity**
-- status - status of the value proposition session, possible values:
+- status - status of the ``DomainActivity`` session, possible values:
     - **opened, started, paused, canceled, completed**
-- domainActivitySessionId - A generated random uuid, to let you search events from the same value proposition session.
+- domainActivitySessionId - A generated random uuid, to let you search events from the same ``DomainActivity`` session.
 - with every status update of a session a timestamp of the update is logged:
     -  i.e. opened: 123456.00, started: 1234567.00, completed: 1234354.00,
     -  if an update occurs more than once a count is added as suffix to the key: